jrw-git/cataclysm_utility/README.md

 Download the repository zip:
 https://github.com/jrw-git/cataclysm_utility/archive/master.zip

-You can unzip it directly into your Cataclysm directory or above the Cataclysm directory.
+For easiest use, unzip it directly into your Cataclysm directory/

-You can also unzip it into a directory next to the Cataclysm install.
+For compatability with the launcher and game upgrading, you can unzip in the game directory, or above the Cataclysm directory, or next to the Cataclysm install.
-This is most useful for use with the game launcher.

-Example: Launcher is installed in /cdda, game is in /cdda/cataclysm
+Example: Launcher is installed in /cdda, game is in /cdda/cataclysm.

-This utility can be in /cdda/transfer_utility
+This utility can be in /cdda/transfer_utility.

-It can also be in /cdda
+It can also be in /cdda, or in /cdda/cataclysm.

-Or in /cdda/cataclysm
+Any saved vehicles are saved in a sub-directory of the one the utility is run in.

 Non-Windows users, it's best if you install Ruby, then unzip as above, then run